Chad Bowes: Later career

 Frustrated by South Africa's domestic quota system, in October 2015 Bowes moved to Christchurch, New Zealand.
 Bowes' agent Patrick Steytler and Stephen Fleming facilitated his move to the Sydenham Cricket Club.
 His dream was to play for the New Zealand cricket team, following in the footsteps of compatriots Grant Elliott, Neil Wagner and Kruger van Wyk.
 He made his debut for Canterbury in February 2016 against Central Districts.
 In November 2016 he scored his maiden century for Sydenham and followed that up with his maiden century for Canterbury a week later.

 He was the leading run-scorer in the 2017–18 Plunket Shield season for Canterbury, with 570 runs in ten matches.
 In June 2018, he was awarded a contract with Canterbury for the 2018–19 season.
 He was also the leading run-scorer for Canterbury in the 2018–19 Ford Trophy, with 414 runs in nine matches, and in the 2018–19 Super Smash, with 276 runs in ten matches.

 In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.

+On 23 October 2024, Bowes set a new world record for the fastest double century in men's List A cricket by scoring 200 off 103 balls for Canterbury against Otago Volts.

 International career

 In March 2023, Bowes earned his maiden call-up to the New Zealand cricket team for their ODI series against Sri Lanka.
+He made his ODI debut in first ODI of the series on 25 March 2023.
+Later the same month, he was named in Twenty20 International (T20I) squad for the same series.
+He made his T20I debut in the first T20I of the series on 2 April 2023.